ab4daa/space-Urho3D/README.md

 Note: It only works in OpenGL and D3D11, I don't know how to do the blend mode in D3D9.

+## Modify Urho3D
+To use it, one should add a blend mode for Urho3D, see files in engine_modification/

 ## Build sample
 Cmake as ordinary Urho3D project